Jorge-Ortiz-Mata/yorchauth-api-gem/README.md

 ## How to use it.
 This gem process all the authentication logic inside of this gem.
-Run the following command to generate the files needed.
+Run the following command to generate the files required.

 This command will show you information about the current available commands.
 ```bash